Afghan president flees the country as Taliban move on Kabul

 The insurgents tried to calm residents of the capital, insisting their fighters wouldn’t enter people’s homes or interfere with businesses.
 They also said they’d offer an “amnesty” to those who worked with the Afghan government or foreign forces.

+“No one’s life, property and dignity will be harmed and the lives of the citizens of Kabul will not be at risk,” the insurgents said in a statement.

-But there have been reports of revenge killings and other brutal tactics in areas of the country the Taliban have seized in recent days — and the reports of gunfire at the airport raised the specter of more violence.
+But there have been reports of revenge killings and other brutal tactics in areas of the country the Taliban have seized in recent days.
 One female journalist, weeping, sent voice messages to colleagues after armed men entered her apartment building and banged on her door.

 “What should I do?
 Should I call the police or Taliban?”
 Getee Azami cried.
 It wasn’t clear what happened to her after that.